-Because you're worth it; Don't leave home without it; Beanz Meanz Heinz; Fit the best - Everest.
+Because you're worth it; Don't leave home without it; Beanz Meanz Heinz.
 Great slogans like these strike a chord and are remembered for years.
-Unfortunately, there are hundreds of dud slogans, from the bland to the downright dishonest.
-Of course, you don't have to have a slogan, argues Drayton Bird, but if you do it must be honest
+Unfortunately, there are hundreds of duds out there, from the bland to the downright dishonest, says Drayton Bird

 Many years ago, British Rail and its advertising agency came up with a slogan - "This is the age of the train".

-Since at that time it was (and still is) the age of the car I thought that a pretty silly line, and I guess the public agreed, for after a while they tried another: "We're getting there".
+Since at that time it was (and still is) the age of the car, I thought that a pretty silly line!
+And I guess the public agreed, as after a while they tried another: "We're getting there".

 This was if anything even more unwise, as most of the time, people weren't.
 They were sitting in dirty carriages wondering if they would ever get anywhere.